jkaninda/goma-gateway/docs/usermanual/gateway.md

 - **`disableKeepAlive`** (`boolean`): Enable or disable `keepAlive` for the proxy.
 - **`enableMetrics`** (`boolean`): Enable or disable server metrics collection.

+## TLS Configuration

+Goma Gateway allows you to define global TLS certificates for securing routes.

+These certificates are used to encrypt traffic between clients and the gateway.

+#### Keys Configuration

+You can define a list of TLS certificates for the routes using the following keys:

+- **`cert`** (`string`):
+  Specifies the TLS certificate.
+This can be provided as:
+  - A file path to the certificate.
+  - Raw certificate content.
+  - A base64-encoded certificate.

+- **`key`** (`string`):
+  Specifies the private key corresponding to the TLS certificate.

+  This can be provided as:
+  - A file path to the private key.
+  - Raw private key content.
+  - A base64-encoded private key.

+---
 ### CORS Configuration

 Customize Cross-Origin Resource Sharing (CORS) settings for the proxy: